 We monitor our long-lived assets recorded in property, plant and equipment in our consolidated balance sheet to ensure that they are fairly presented.
 We must evaluate each property for potential impairment when circumstances indicate that the carrying value of an asset could exceed its fair value.
 A significant amount of judgment is involved in performing these evaluations since the results are based on estimated future events.
 Such events include a projection of future oil and gas sales prices, an estimate of the ultimate amount of recoverable oil and natural gas reserves that will be produced, the timing of future production, future production costs, and future inflation.
 The need to test a property for impairment can be based on several factors, including a significant reduction in sales prices for oil and/or gas, unfavorable adjustment to reserves, or other changes to contracts, environmental regulations, or tax laws.
 All of these factors must be considered when testing a property's carrying value for impairment.
-We cannot predict whether impairment charges may be required in the future.
+As of October 24, 2005 we continued to have 13 Mmcfe per day of production shut-in due to the effects of hurricanes Katrina and Rita.
+While we don't currently believe there is any material long term damage to the shut-in properties, we cannot yet predict whether impairment charges may be required due to these storms.